Banner | Board of Trustees

 • Of Alberta’s 61 boards, CBE student outcomes ranked in the top five according to the 2019 MacKinnon Panel on Alberta’s Finances

-• Alberta students ranked number three in the world in both science and reading, and in the top ten in mathematics based on the Organization for Economic Co-operation and Development’s Programme for International Student Assessment
+• Alberta students rank first in Canada in reading and science and second in mathematics based on the 2022 Organization for Economic Co-operation and Development’s Programme for International Student Assessment (PISA).
+Globally, we ranked second in reading and science and seventh in mathematics, within statistical deviation.

 • Teachers and professional staff provide specialized supports to meet the diverse learning needs of students.
 CBE has 40,000+ English as Additional Language Learners and 25,000+ students with special needs – more than any other school district in Alberta